buhny/workco-assess/README.md

 - not adding another framework, would want to understand more of the site's content first
 - going BEMish with classNames
 - using CSS Grid bc i started learning it recently and want to keep playing with it.
 Its a little tough though because of all the wrapping divs React wants.
 Keep refactoring.
+- added breakpoint mixin I've used in other projects. may be a bit overkill here, but I like it.
+- I've never had a project with strict rules around breakpoint implementation.
+I tend to add them in by larger parent blocks or sections in an effort to keep the breakpoint changes closer to the original styles they're modifying, w/o including one for every single block or selector.